 To find out how Allen believes the market can rectify these issues, as well as to discover more about pricing, error mitigation, project management and superyacht design, view the full interview here.

 The One to One series is a collective campaign for change and industry improvement, and we welcome participants from all sectors.
-If you would like to take part, or contribute your thoughts, please contact Research Editor Clare Sidwell.
+If you would like to take part or contribute your thoughts, please contact Eleanor Shepherd.

 You can view the ever-growing archive of Digital Dialogues here.